Elliptic PDE¶

 Let's begin by using the single-level Monte Carlo and quasi-Monte Carlo methods to compute the expected value $\mathbb{E}[Q]$.
 As quantity of interest $Q$ we take the solution of the PDE at $x=1/2$, i.e., $Q = u(1/2, \cdot)$.

-To integrate the elliptic PDE problem into QMCPy
+To integrate the elliptic PDE problem into QMCPy, we construct a simple class as follows:

 class EllipticPDE(Integrand):